vacp2p/vac.dev/_posts/2022-04-12-introducing-nwaku.md

 This is a DHT-based discovery mechanism adapted to store and relay _node records_.
 Our implementation is based on [Ethereum's Discovery v5 protocol](https://github.com/ethereum/devp2p/blob/fa6428ada7385c13551873b2ae6ad2457c228eb8/discv5/discv5-theory.md) with some [minor modifications](https://rfc.vac.dev/spec/33/) to isolate our discovery network from that of Ethereum.
+The decision to separate the Waku Discovery v5 network from Ethereum's was made on considerations of lookup efficiency.
+This comes at a possible tradeoff in network resilience.
+We are considering merging with the Ethereum Discovery v5 network in future, or even implement a hybrid solution.
+[This post](https://forum.vac.dev/t/waku-v2-discv5-roadmap-discussion/121/8) explains the decision and future steps.

 ## 5. Spam protection using RLN